MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-landing-zone.md

 ---
-title: "Using Terraform to build your landing zones"
+title: "Use Terraform to build your landing zones"
 description: Learn to use Terraform to build your landing zones.
 author: arnaudlh
 ms.author: arnaul